 Riding Beyond Jobs

 Here are jobs where you might consider helping at Riding Beyond, most of them requiring an average of about 2 hours per week, more for those actually helping hands-on with the horses.
-All volunteers must attend a day long volunteer training and horse handlers must commit to regular training throughout the year as needed.
+All volunteers must attend a day long volunteer training and horse handlers must commit to weekly training throughout the year as needed.
 People work in teams of 2 or more:

 Maybe you want to help with snacks, music, and the other nitty gritty, which involves less time commitment.